Transparency issues

 Here are some comparisons with mipmaps on/off in the 2004 PC version:

-Mipmaps off
+Mipmaps

-Although anisotropic filtering improves the look of distant textures, it can’t completely remove distant flickering that you sometimes see in motion.
+Although anisotropic filtering improves the look of distant textures, it can’t completely remove distant flickering that you often see in motion.
 The only real solution for that is to use mipmapped textures.
 But even when not in motion, the mipmapped textures look a little smoother.
 For comparison, here is what the “maxed out” texture quality looks like.

-Anisotropic filtering 16x, Dreamcast textures (SADX Mod Loader + DC Conversion):
+Anisotropic filtering 16x, Dreamcast textures (SADX Mod Loader + DC Conversion)

 Another issue with the PC/Steam/nextgen console ports is texture mirroring.
 Although the game engine supports mirroring natively, for some reason the developers decided to mirror some of the textures manually and adjust UVs on some models to accommodate the change.
 This wouldn’t have caused problems on its own, but the mirrored texture is often squeezed into the same resolution as the original unmirrored texture, which means the resolution of the final texture that is applied to the model is reduced.
 In addition, the mirroring in the PC version is usually done by flipping the texture horizontally or vertically, while it would’ve looked a lot better if the texture was rotated.
 Here’s an example illustrating both problems: